 - 7.1.7 Heritage significance is defined as the archaeological, architectural, artistic or historic interest of a heritage asset.
 This may be represented in many ways, in an asset's visual attributes, such as form, materials, architectural detail, design and setting, as well as through historic associations between people and a place, and where relevant, the historic relationships between heritage assets.
 Development that affects heritage assets and their settings should respond positively to the assets' significance, local context and character to protect the contribution that settings make to the assets' significance.
 In particular, consideration will need to be given to mitigating impacts from development that is not sympathetic in terms of scale, materials, details and form. - 7.1.8 Where there is evidence of deliberate neglect of and/or damage to a heritage asset to help justify a development proposal, the deteriorated state of that asset will be disregarded when making a decision on a development proposal. - 7.1.9 Understanding of London's archaeology is continuously developing with much of it yet to be fully identified and interpreted.
 To help identify sites of archaeological interest, boroughs are expected to develop up-to-date Archaeological Priority Areas for plan-making and decision-taking.
 Up-to-date Archaeological Priority Areas (APAs) are classified using a tier system recognising their different degrees of archaeological significance and potential as presently understood.
-Tier 1 APAs help to identify where undesignated archaeological assets of equivalent significance to a
+Tier 1 APAs help to identify where undesignated archaeological assets of equivalent significance to a scheduled monument and which are subject to the same policies as designated assets are known or likely to be present. - 7.1.10 Across London, Local Plans identify areas that have known archaeological interest or potential.
+The whole of the City of London has high archaeological sensitivity whilst elsewhere the Greater London Archaeological Priority Area

-132 The Heritage at Risk Register is produced annually as part of Historic England's Heritage at Risk programme.
+128 The Heritage at Risk Register is produced annually as part of Historic England's Heritage at Risk programme.
 The Register includes buildings or structures, places of worship, archaeological sites, battlefields, wrecks, parks and gardens, and conservation area known to be at risk as a result of neglect, decay or inappropriate development.
-Further information can be found at: https://historicengland.org.uk/advice/heritage-at-risk/.
+Further information can be found at: https://historicengland.org.uk/advice/heritage-at-risk/